mtaylor/tuskar_install/README.md

         1. Using nova list - you want the IP address of the notcompute node
-        2. Via the Tuskar UI - navigate Control Resource Class --> Control Rack --> Node and you will see the IP address (only after CREATE_COMPLETE though)
+        2. Via the Tuskar UI - using the 'standard' parts of Horizon - go to 'Project' --> 'Instances' and you will see the IP address.
+Again, you want the IP of notcompute (alternatively, the instance launced from the 'overcloud-control' image).

         You can then use this IP to construct the Horizon URI.